More records for relentless Ronaldo! Portugal's late show leaves Hungary heartbroken in Budapest

 - 'Expect nothing but greatness' - Why 'beast' Ronaldo remains Portugal's leading man

-He had said before Tuesday night's Euro 2020 Group F clash in Budapest that "was not overwhelmed" by the prospect of making history in his historic fifth appearance at the finals.
-And why would he have been?
+He said before Tuesday night's Euro 2020 Group F clash in Budapest that "was not overwhelmed" by the prospect of making history in his historic fifth appearance at the finals.
+Why would he have been?

 This is not a character that cracks under pressure.
 He knows how to deal with disappointment.
 He became the best player in the world as much for his drive and determination as his incredible footballing ability.
 He does not stop.
 He just keeps going.